edalarconb/BJMSP2024/README.md

 - `code/`: Scripts used for data analysis and figure generation.
 - `data/`: Dataset used in the analysis.
 - `README.md`: This file, containing general information about the repository.
-- `CITATION.cff`: This file, containing general information about the repository.
+- `CITATION.cff`: This file provides detailed citation information for the repository.

 ## How to Cite This Repository